DrHazemAli/image-studio/docs/legacy/deployment.md

-# Deployment Guide - Image Studio
+# Deployment Guide - AI Image Studio

-This guide provides comprehensive deployment instructions for Image Studio on various platforms and cloud services.
+This guide provides comprehensive deployment instructions for AI Image Studio on various platforms and cloud services.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.